Tijaniyyah: Expansion in West Africa

 The branch founded by Abdoulaye Niass's son, Ibrahim Niass, in the Kaolack suburb of Medina Baye in 1930, has become by far the largest and most visible Tijānī branch around the world today.
 Ibrahima Niass's teaching that all disciples, and not only specialists, can attain a direct mystical knowledge of God through tarbiyyah rūhiyyah (mystical education) has struck a chord with millions worldwide.
 This branch, known as the Tijāniyyah Ibrāhīmiyyah or the Faydah ("Flood"), is most concentrated in Senegal, Nigeria, Ghana, Niger, and Mauritania, and has a growing presence in the United States and Europe.
 Most Tijānī web sites and international organizations are part of this movement.
-Ibrahim Niass' late grandson and former imam of Medina Baye, Hassan Cissé, has thousands of American disciples and has founded a large educational and developmental organization, the African American Islamic Institute, in Medina Baye with branches in other parts of the world.
+Ibrahim Niass' late grandson and former imam of Medina Baye, Hassan Cissé, has thousands of American disciples and in 1983 founded a educational and developmental organization, the African American Islamic Institute, in Medina Baye with branches in other parts of the world.

-Another Senegalese "house," in Medina-Gounass, Senegal (to the west of the Niokolo Koba park) was created by Mamadou Saidou Ba.
+Another Senegalese "house," in Medina-Gounass, Senegal (to the west of the Niokolo Koba park) was created by Mamadou Saidou Ba in 1935.
+The community maintained limited contact with French colonial authorities and the successor Senegalese state, seeking isolation in attempt to limit cultural intrusion and heretical doctrinal innovation (bid'ah).
+The Medina-Gounass community leadership moved to Saidou Ba's son after his death, Ahmed Tijan Ba, who maintained the group's relative autonomy from national authorities.

-Still another in Thienaba, near Thiès, was founded by the disciple of a famous marabout of Futa Tooro, Amadou Sekhou.
+Still another Tijāniyyah branch was founded in Thienaba in 1882, near Thiès by Serigne Amary Ngoné Ndack Seck, a former anti-colonial leader against French encroachment into Senegal.
+Following his death in 1899, the branch's leadership passed on to his eldest son, Momar Talla Seck.